 From Milan, you’ll take the A51 and connect to the A4/E45 to Via Statale 12, which takes you to Bolzano.
-The town of Brescia is about an hour into the journey, and can be a great place to stop for a snack or to explore some of the sights.
-Brescia is home to the Duomo Nuovo and the ancient Capitoline Temple, which was built in 73 AD and is an excellent example of Roman architecture.
+The town of Brescia is about an hour into the journey and can be a great place to stop for a snack or to explore some of the sights.
+I Dù dela Contrada, in the heart of downtown, is a great option for a restaurant with a homey feel serving traditional Italian food.
+Brescia is also home to the Duomo Nuovo and the ancient Capitoline Temple, which was built in 73 AD and is an excellent example of Roman architecture.
 You can also stop along Lake Garda, which is about a 40-minute drive from Brescia and just under two hours from your destination.

 By Car and Train

 The two-hour drive from Milan to Verona involves taking the A51 and connecting to the A4 into the city.
 When you reach Verona, you’ll be able to catch one of the several nonstop trains from Porta Nuova rail station to Bolzano, which takes about 1.5 hours.
 You may also want to consider planning your itinerary around spending some time in Verona.
 One of Italy’s most historic cities, Verona is known for being the setting of Shakespeare’s Romeo and Juliet and you can visit the home said to have inspired his famous play.
 You can also stroll the Piazza Bra and see the Verona Arena, a Roman amphitheater originally built in 30 AD and still used today.